sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_logging.md

 }
 ```

+### Basic conventions

+- The logger parameter should either be immediately after `ctx context.Context`, or be the first parameter.
+- In some cases there might already be a `log` module imported.
+Use the alias `sglog` to refer to `github.com/sourcegraph/log`, for example `import sglog "github.com/sourcegraph/log"`.
+- When testing, provide [test loggers](#testing-usage) for improved output management.
+- For more conventions, see relevant subsections in this guide, such as [top-level loggers](#top-level-loggers), [sub-loggers](#sub-loggers), and [writing log messages](#writing-log-messages).

+### Top-level loggers

-Once initialized, you can use `log.Scoped()` to create some top-level loggers to propagate, from which you can:
+Once initialized, you can use `log.Scoped()` to create some top-level loggers to propagate.
+From each logger, you can:

 - [create sub-loggers](#sub-loggers)
 - [write log entries](#writing-log-messages)